zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az webapp list -g <your-resource-group-name> --output table
     ```

-7. In the output, you will copy the name of Web App (the resource name will start with contoso-**web**) into a text editor for use below.
+7. In the output, copy the name of Web App (the resource name starts with contoso-**web**) into a text editor for use below.

     ![The Web App Name value is highlighted in the output of the command above.](media/azure-cloud-shell-az-webapp-list-web-app-name.png "Azure Cloud Shell")